danvonk/danvonk.github.io/posts/2025-02-27-venice-offseason.md

 Its skyline is marked by the firm Fincantieri, who have their large marine cranes towering over the place.
 This firm constructs the mega cruise-ships for Norwegian Cruise Lines and the like.
 So the Venice isn't just an open-air museum, at least for now!
-Another suprise was how international thee employees were as well, with many East Asians but also plenty of people from all over Europe.
+Another suprise was how international the employees were as well, with many East Asians but also plenty of people from all over Europe.
 This was only an advantage for me as Mestre had some great cheap restaurants catering to them, which I frequented before and after commuting from